maueroats/teaching/content/ap-cs/jm/ch11/11-quiz-b.md

   sets fashion and warmth.

 * `WoolClothes` takes in a `Clothes` object in its constructor.
-It adds 5 to the warmth provided by the Clothes when they are made of wool.
+It adds 5 to the warmth provided by the Clothes because they are made of wool.

 * `Person` is an abstract class with a `String name` field and a `String getName()` function, as well as abstract methods `int